 The CMA's Chair, Lord Tyrie, announced his resignation in June 2020, after only around two years in the job.
 He made it clear that he was frustrated by the legal limits on the CMA's powers and by the Government's (so far) unenthusiastic response to his request that he be given new powers.
 These issues are discussed in my webpage summarising developments at the CMA and elsewhere before 2020.

 In short, though, he had bid for powers to intervene decisively on behalf of the consumer - but without first carrying out a detailed investigation - which one commentator described as 'untrammeled'.
-It is not surprising that he hit obstacles which he found frustrating.
+At a deeper level, he wanted the CMA to work to an overriding consumer interest duty rather than its then current duty to promote competition for the benefit of consumers.
+As explained here, this would have been a much more far-reaching change that it first appears so it was not surprising that he hit obstacles which he found frustrating.

 He had, however, suggested some interesting ways in which the CMA might more effectively regulate the digital economy and it will not be surprising if these are taken forward by the Government.